Proxima-Ch2426/PLANA/README.md

 - RO/RP1

 # Mod progress:
 Check the [roadmap](https://github.com/Proxima-Ch2426/ProximaLaunchers/wiki/Roadmap) if you want to see what future updates might be.
 Subject to changes.
-If you want to suggest a spacecraft/spaceplane do DM me on discord or some otherway lol.
+If you want to suggest a spacecraft/spaceplane do let me know on the KSP forums!

 ## (Possible) Future additions:
 ***(Does not include those listed in the roadmap)***